Finding An Anxiety Service Dog

 Differences between service dogs, support dogs, therapy dogs, and guide dogs

 While the difference between service animals and emotional support animals has been addressed, subtle differences exist between the other types of service dogs.
 Therapy dogs are trained to interact with people who are not their primary handlers and often provide comfort to residents in nursing homes and hospices where they may not be able to care for their own animals.
-Therapy dogs can be particularly effective for people with anxiety and depression and may help with social anxiety in particular.
+Therapy dogs can be particularly effective for people with anxiety, post-traumatic stress disorder, and depression and may help with social anxiety in particular.

 Recall that service animals are working animals.
 Guide dogs are types of service animals trained to work with people who are visually impaired; these dogs act as their eyes, guiding them around obstacles.
 The guide dog is the oldest type of service dog, and these dogs are specifically trained.
 Service animals are working animals, not pets.
 They provide a service to people.
 However, service dogs and emotional support dogs can support the same person.
 An emotional support animal provides comfort while service dogs are trained for medical intervention.
 For example, in a social anxiety situation, the support animal may provide a distraction to de-escalate while the service animal retrieves medication or guides their handler to a safe resting place.